Doudna-lab/team_resources/toolbox/phyrec_screening/README_phyrec.md

 # Phylogenetic Reconstruction Workflow

 ## Summary
-+ This document describes the steps towards reconstructing the phylogeny of a specific protein motif and assessing its prevalence across the archaeal and prokaryotic domains of life.
++ This document describes the steps towards reconstructing the phylogeny of a specific protein motif and assessing its prevalence across the domains of life.
 + The starting point of this workflow is a multiple sequence alignment under the title 'G2II_nLTR_RT'
 ### Materials
 + Aiming to gain broader perspective about the evolutionary history of this motif, we first set out to glean information on similar sequences by conducting a broad iterative search using NCBI's NR database.